frklan/DodgeTheCreeps-cpp/README.md

 # Dode the Creeps

-Second attemt at following "Your first game" tutorial over at [Godot Docs](https://docs.godotengine.org/en/3.1/getting_started/step_by_step/your_first_game.html).
+Second attempt at following "Your first game" tutorial over at [Godot Docs](https://docs.godotengine.org/en/3.1/getting_started/step_by_step/your_first_game.html).
 All source code converted into C++.

 As I stated in my [first attemt](https://github.com/frklan/DodgeTheCreeps) at following the tutorial, I'd like to code in C++.
 Not that C++ is better, just that I do like it and want to practise.